TariqGon/TariqGon.github.io/_posts/2018-03-10- A_First_Date_ with_Data.md

 import numpy as np
 ```

 We can read the data into a Dataframe which is a data structure with columns of potentially different types.
 It basically  looks like a spreadsheet or SQL table.
-And since we have a tab-separated data file (data separated with a tab rather than a comma in a csv(comma-separated values)), We need to specify it as follows:
+And since we have a tab-separated data file (data separated with a tab rather than a comma in a "comma-separated values"), We need to specify it as follows:

 ```python